Failure to Wear a Helmet in a Motorcycle Accident

 If you are operating a motorcycle without a helmet and you are in a wreck with another driver, the other driver can hardly claim your failure to wear a helmet had something to do with the wreck.
 The lack of a helmet does not cause a wreck.
 But, they can argue your failure to wear a helmet increased the severity of your injuries especially if you sustained head, face or neck injuries.
 A jury hearing the case will be told about the failure to wear a helmet if there is any evidence from which the jury could reasonably conclude that the failure to wear helmet caused or worsened the injuries.

 It makes good sense to wear a helmet while riding a motorcycle.
 Not only is it required by law, but a helmet may save your life or prevent you from suffering a horrible injury in the event of a crash.
+According to experts, helmets reduce the risk of death by 37% and reduce the risk of a head injury by 69%.
+Each year, $1 billion in economic losses could be avoided if all motorcyclists would wear a helmet.
 And, if you happen to be in a crash, the fact that you are wearing a helmet will save a significant amount of expense and worry connected with resolving any claim arising from the accident.

 - Motorcycle Accidents at Intersections